Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/testsite_guide.md

    * using the supplied Vagrant setup found in the `vagrant` directory at the root of the ISLE project (_Vagrant with Virtualbox_)
    * a manually setup CentOS Virtualbox VM (_no Vagrant_)

-* Enduser has Docker installed and running as directed by one of the following guides:
+* Enduser has Docker installed and running on the CentOS VM as directed by one of the following guides:

   * [Host Local - Ansible Setup Guide](host_local_setup_ansible.md)
   * [Host Local - CentOS Setup Guide](host_local_setup_centos.md)
   * [Host Local -  MacOS Setup Guide](host_local_setup_macos.md)
   * [Host Local - Ubuntu Setup Guide](host_local_setup_ubuntu.md)

 * The four ISLE images that already been "built" and are stored in a cloud repository (Dockerhub) which save the enduser hours of build time are currently tagged with `alpha2`.
 Please only use these images at this time.
 This tag will change shortly and will be updated here accordingly.
+These images are to be downloaded onto the CentOS VM once Docker has been installed and is running.

   * isle-apache [https://hub.docker.com/r/islandoracollabgroup/isle-apache/](https://hub.docker.com/r/islandoracollabgroup/isle-apache/)